ipld/ipld/data-structures/filecoin/chain.md

 # An inline CID encoded as raw+identity, see above
 type ActorCode &Any

+# An implicit union of each actor state types, keyed by the `ActorCode` (`code`)
+# field and its variations listed above
+type ActorStateLink &Any

 type ActorsHAMT struct {
   map Bytes
   data [ ActorsHAMTElement ]